spring-projects/spring-integration-extensions/spring-integration-hazelcast/README.md

 ## HAZELCAST CLUSTER MONITOR INBOUND CHANNEL ADAPTER

 Hazelcast Cluster Monitor enables to listen to the modifications performed on cluster.
-Hazelcast Cluster Monitor Inbound Channel Adapter is an event-driven inbound channel adapter and listens related Membership, Distributed Object, Migration, Lifecycle and Client events.
+Hazelcast Cluster Monitor Inbound Channel Adapter is an event-driven channel adapter and listens related Membership, Distributed Object, Migration, Lifecycle and Client events.
 Its basic definition is as follows :
 ```
 <int-hazelcast:cm-inbound-channel-adapter
 				 channel="monitorChannel"